 Buy our detailed Ethical Research Reports.
 See the findings behind companies’ ethical ratings, as featured in The Good Shopping Guide.
 Several different product sectors available covering hundreds of consumer brands.

-We have created ethical rankings for the following brands, based on the activities of the company group (see above tables): Brother, Konica Minolta, Kyocera Mita, Lexmark, Ricoh, Olivetti, Epson
+We have created ethical comparison rankings for the following tech brands, based on the activities of the company group (see above tables): Brother, Konica Minolta, Kyocera Mita, Lexmark, Ricoh, Olivetti, Epson

 Sagemcom, Xerox, Panasonic, Canon, HP, Samsung